 American Bulldog Temperament

 While tough and courageous workers, American Bulldogs are calm and gentle in the home.
-In other words, they can make good playmates for older children if properly trained and socialized.
+They can make good playmates for older children if properly trained and socialized.
 Though, the stubbornness can make training difficult.

 The American Bulldog will need a firm and consistent leader of the pack.
 After all, they’ll likely have dominant personalities that needs to be kept in check.
 But with a loving home and some good exercise, they’ll be the perfect dog.